mr19331/snix-snax/README.md

 ### **Bugs /Problems during project development****

- file app.py Line 64  Linting error  that will not go away Linting errors on each template because the doctype is missing
+In file app.py Line 64 there is a linting error  that will not go away Linting errors exist on each template because the doctype is missing, this is because the jinja formatting cannot be read correctly.
+The doctype for each template is introduced to the templates from base.html

 Originally I used a delete confirm dropdown from the browser as part of the defensive design against accidental user deletion.
 On my mentor's suggestion I replaced this with the materialize modal instead, to ensure that the functionality was not browser dependent.

 I had a problem on add_recipe.html template with the card-reveal action.
 The action was originally working but when I added the if statement for the session user to the card ,the card-reveal action stopped working .
 This was resolved with help from Tim the tutor who helped me to rearrange the code so that the modal was inside the statement but the card-reveal section outside.

 Problems with the hero-image.
 The image disappeared completely  and showed on dev tools that there was an error to do with the linear gradient css.
 This was resolved by adding in the webkits for the different browser types.
 On dev tools the image looks correct for the mobile version but in real life on an i-phone the image is skewed.